rafaelwi/SVGhub/CONTRIBUTING.md

 ## Making a good submission
 A good submission should have the following traits:
-1. An XML comment block at the beginning containing information on
+1. An XML comment block at the bottom of the file containing information on

       a.
 What your file is testing for